 As an exceptionally powerful goddess, Hecate was believed to have the ability to grant or withhold prosperity, victory, and wisdom.
 She was – and still is – called upon by those seeking protection, guidance, or assistance with magic.

 Today, Hecate is still worshipped and celebrated by many people who practice witchcraft, Wicca, and other earth-based, or pagan traditions.

 References to Hecate are also appearing more commonly in popular culture, with her name, or at least hints towards it, to her appearing in books, films, and on TV.

 Despite her long history, Hecate remains a mysterious and enigmatic figure, inspiring fascination and awe in those who seek to know her better.

 Hecate is a goddess from ancient Greek mythology, known by many as the Queen of Witches!
 She is associated with witchcraft, magic, crossroads, and the moon, and is known for her complex nature and multifaceted role in ancient Greek religion.

 The very early origins of Hecate are unclear, but she likely precedes the Olympians, going as far back as the Cybele cults, into older, pre-historic times.
 She was only much later incorporated into the Greek pantheon.

 In her myths, it’s known Hecate was the daughter of Perses and Asteria, but that’s pretty much the limit of what we know of her stories!
-The rare other glimpses we have of her is in the myth of Persephone.
+The rare other glimpses we have of her are in the myth of Persephone.
 It was Hecate who witnessed the abduction of Persephone by Hades when he took her into the Underworld.
 It was Hecate who told her mother Demeter what had happened to her daughter, and assisted in the search for her, guiding the way with her torches.

 The Role of Hecate in Ancient Greek Religion